philippeprintf/PhoneNumbers/README.md

 	docker-compose up

-Next, open the url on you web browser:
+Next, open the url on your web browser:

 	http://localhost:4200